Perfect Pot Roast Recipe

 Put your roast back in the pot, sprinkle it with your herbs and spices, and tuck those bay leaves in there.

-Cover your slow cooker and set it on HIGH for a few hours.
+Cover your slow cooker and set it on HIGH for two hours.
 This is where the real magic happens – the meat gets super tender while the sauce gets rich and flavorful.

 5. Add In the Veggies